Abdul-k1/counter-app/README.md

 ### Intuition

-This project was built using Bootstrap and VueJS.
-Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
+This project was built using VueJS, VueX for State management and Bootstrap which is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.

 ### Visit Project